jonschz/Frontdown/README.md

 A more thorough documentation will be worked on as soon if someone else shows genuine interest in this project.

+## Development setup

+- Install the development dependencies if you have not done so already: `poetry install --with dev`
+- Since there is no CI at the moment, please run `pre-commit install`

 ## Contributing / Contact

 Will be added soon - for now, just make a bug report or a pull request.